 True Grit tested the “grit” of every character’s negotiation moxy in the various negotiations that transpired in this movie, and there were many.

-There are lots of negoiation missteps, mostly on the part of the experienced trader.
+There are lots of negotiation missteps, mostly on the part of the experienced trader.
 There are things the trader could have learned about Mattie’s need for resources if he wasn’t caught off guard and had asked better questions.
 Simply by using sincere curiosity and probing more effectively, the trader could have landed a much better deal.
-He focuses only on dollars instead, missing low cost/high value trades he probably could have made with the girl.
-He also makes other common erros in his haste, such as
+He focuses only on dollars instead, missing low cost/high-value trades he probably could have made with the girl.
+He also makes other common errors in his haste, such as

 - responding to her offer in a way that makes it difficult to explore Mattie's interests,